carbonplan/research/articles/soil-protocols-explainer/gold-standard-response.md

 As researchers, it is ultimately our responsibility to navigate this complexity, but the fact that it is often difficult to identify the universe of relevant policy documents indicates a broader problem.
 Complexity makes the diligence process time- and resource-intensive, not simple and clear.
 That’s a problem in a sector, like soil carbon, where there are documented examples of organizations using complexity to render their true standards opaque.
 (To be clear, we have no reason to think Gold Standard is doing so.)

-## Correction 02 — Score definition
+## Correction 02 — Additionality score definition

 Second, Mr. Hewlett describes CarbonPlan’s analysis as concluding that Gold Standard “doesn't require or is ‘transparently cynical’ about additionality.”
 We presume this is because we gave Gold Standard’s protocol a score of 1 out of 3 possible points for Additionality.
 Mr. Hewlett’s comments have prompted us to clarify our definition, but not to change the application of that definition nor the score Gold Standard received.